p-v-z/QuickConsume/Readme.md

 ## Acknowledgments

-Thanks to the Stardew Valley modding community for their excellent documentation and helpful tools that made this mod possible.
+Thanks to ConcernedApe for creating Stardew Valley and allowing people to mod it.
+Thanks also to the Stardew Valley modding community for their excellent documentation and helpful tools that made this mod possible.